;

 Aggravated Sex Trafficking

 aggravated sex trafficking involves instances where the victims are forced into sexual activity.
-The key difference between aggravated and simple sex trafficking is whether the victims are willing participants who are paid for their involvement or if they are forced into the act.
-Additionally, Aggravated sex trafficking, which is considered a Class B Felony, may be charged when a victim is under the age of 18.
+The key difference between aggravated and simple sex trafficking is whether the victims are willing participants who are paid for their involvement, or if they are forced into the act.
+Additionally, aggravated sex trafficking, which is considered a Class B Felony, may be charged when a victim is under the age of 18.

 Coercion can take many forms.
 Providing illegal drugs to victims to entice them into prostitution is considered as aggravated sex trafficking, as is withholding drugs from victims who are addicts.
 Similarly, false promises of payment, withholding payment, or creating inflated debt for providing victims with a location to perform their illegal services can also lead to a charge of aggravated sex trafficking.
 Other forms of coercive conduct that may support a charge of aggravated sex trafficking include actual or threatened violence or physical restraint, or threatening to report the victims to the police or immigration authorities, particularly in the case of victims who are in the country illegally.

-Contact a Human Trafficking Defense Lawyer Today
+Contact a Human Trafficking Defense Lawyer in Maine

 human trafficking is a serious problem in Maine and throughout the United States.
 As a criminal defense attorney, it is important to understand the legal implications of the crime and explore all potential defenses for the accused.
 This includes investigating the facts of the case, exploring the possibility that the accused was a victim of trafficking themselves, arguing that the accused was not aware they were participating in illegal activity, and being aware of the potential immigration consequences for non-citizen clients.